AnotherKamila/songbook-api/database.md

 Concepts, notes
 ---------------

 Songbooks and songs are versioned, and old versions are not allowed to change.
 (Note: use SETNX and such.)
-For every songbook/song there is also a pointer to the latest version (I will call this "alias"), and usually stuff uses that alias to refer to "whatever the newest version is" instead of refering to a specific version.
+For every songbook/song there is also a pointer to the latest version (I will call this "alias"), and usually stuff uses that alias to refer to "whatever the newest version is" instead of referring to a specific version.

 This is to protect data without requiring a login: "updating" things in fact means just adding a new version (not touching the old ones) and pointing the versionless alias to the newer version.
 This alias overwrite is therefore the only destructive operation (and therefore the only action that requires some kind of authentication).